 Greensville-Emporia Department of Social Services was organized in 1935.
-The Department was established as a result of the Social Security Act of 1935.
+The Department was established because of the Social Security Act of 1935.
 The Department became a district office in 1972 after Emporia became a city and was required by the state to provide social services for its residents.